learn-co-curriculum/Box-Model/README.md

 ## Overflow

-When working with boxes and containers, you might find that the content inside doesn't follow the rules you thought made for it to follow.
+When working with boxes and containers, you might find that the content inside doesn't follow the rules you thought you made for it to follow.
 For example, you set a height of 500px on your element, but the text inside of the box stretches beyond the box's boundaries.
 This is where you need to turn to the `overflow` property.